om2438164/BMI-Calculator/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an Android emulator or a physical device.
 4. Enter your height and weight values.
-5. Click the "Calculate" button to get your BMI and classification.
+5. Click the "Calculate BMI" button to get your BMI and classification.